-The film does not depict any identifiable LGBTQ+ characters or themes.
-Its narrative focuses on heterosexual relationships and swashbuckling adventures, resulting in no portrayal of queer identity to evaluate.
+The film does not include any identifiable LGBTQ+ characters or themes.
+The narrative focuses on heterosexual relationships and traditional pirate adventures, with no explicit or implicit queer representation.

 The film introduces its own original characters, not adapting or rebooting pre-existing characters with established genders.
 Therefore, no instances of gender swapping occur.